 RCLS provides art education for students in kindergarten through grade eight.
 Kindergarten students begin art education in February (second semester of each year).
-Grades one through eight receive art education throughout the entire school year.
+Grades 1-8 receive art education throughout the entire school year.

 Studio work time is very important for both elementary and middle school art.
 Students create original works of art based on the art styles and movements they learn about in class.
 Students at all levels use a wide range of media including: paint (watercolor, tempera and acrylic), marker, ink, colored pencil, pastel, oil pastels, crayon, collage materials, and clay.